Frequently Asked Questions

 Is there a teaching assistant (TA) requirement for master's students?

-No. But, Master of Science (MS) students who qualify may become Teaching Assistants (TAs) in paid positions.
+No. But Master's students who qualify may become Teaching Assistants (TAs) in paid hourly positions.

 - Have a minimum 3.5 GPA